 "Also, employment is likely to increase, helped by the

 Abe led his Liberal Democratic Party to a landslide victory

 in December and his campaign for aggressive budget and monetary

-stimulus has pushed the yen to a 2 1/2 year low against the
+stimulus has pushed the yen lower and sparked a stock market

 Earlier this month, the government approved a 10.3 trillion